nguptaa183/Movie-TV-Show-notifier/README.md

 ## Getting Started

 First download the whole repository into your PC.
-Then all you need is to run the script, provide your email address and list of Movie/TV Shows you want to get notified.
+Then all you need is to run the python program **script.py** , provide your email address and list of Movie/TV Shows you want to get notified.

 ### Prerequisites